Elvis Chavez

 Ana & Saul

 Don’t miss this episode of Interfaith's Homeless in San Diego to see how Neighborhood Healthcare’s street medicine team is making a local impact.
 Meet Ana, Peer Support Specialist, and Saul, Street Medicine Medical Assistant, as they share how they provide medical care, support sobriety, and collaborate with Interfaith.
-Click the link in our bio to watch or listen.

 Links: